 The Glorious War of Sisterly Rivalry: Annie and Alex, though the rivalry itself takes a back seat to Annie's fascination with Alex's powers and Alex's reliance on Annie's smarts when she gets in trouble.

-Getting Crap Past the Radar: Alex ends up naked after morphing the first time note Nothing to get excited about.
-She transforms into her quicksilver form, only her clothes are left behind in a pile.
-She almost immediately changes back behind a stack of boxes and is shown from the shoulders up for the remainder of the scene. .
+Getting Crap Past the Radar: Alex ends up naked after morphing the first time, though of course nothing graphic is shown.
 Also, in a later episode, her aunt talks of how she made a jackass out of herself at christmas.

 Heel-Face Turn: Dave, when he finds out Danielle Atron wants to kill the child he contaminated with the GC-161.